Texas Eagle: History

 The Eagle began on October 2, 1981, as a restructuring of the Inter-American, which had operated a daily schedule from Chicago to Laredo, Texas, via San Antonio since 1973.
-From 1979 onward, it operated a section to Houston, Texas, which diverged at Temple, Texas.
+From 1979 onward, it operated a section to Houston, which diverged at Temple, Texas.
 The new Eagle dropped the Houston section, while its southern terminus was cut back from Laredo to San Antonio.
 The new train carried Superliner equipment, replacing the Amfleet coaches on the Inter-American.
 In addition, the new train ran on a thrice-weekly schedule with a through car on the Sunset Limited to Los Angeles, although the latter was not announced until the April 1982 timetable.

 On November 15, 1988, Amtrak revived a Houston section, this time diverging at Dallas and running over the route of the Southern Pacific's Sunbeam.
 It was the first time passenger traffic had served that route since 1958.
 Amtrak had intended to operate the Lone Star over this route back in the 1970 but the Southern Pacific declined to host the service and requested the National Arbitration Panel review the request.
 The Panel's consultant provided a reasonable cost estimate for track and signal upgrades but Amtrak abruptly withdrew the request in March 1974.
 With the change, Amtrak revived the name Texas Eagle for the thrice-weekly Chicago-San Antonio/Houston train, while the off-day Chicago–St. Louis train remained the Eagle.
 This section would be discontinued on September 10, 1995.
-On April 4, 2013, Amtrak opened a new station in Hope, Arkansas, the hometown of former U.S. president Bill Clinton. was added on November 17, 2016, serving Iron County, Missouri.

-In August 2023, Amtrak approved construction of a new station in De Soto, Missouri for trains to stop at between St. Louis and Arcadia Valley.

-COVID-19 pandemic
+In February 1998, one weekly Texas Eagle was extended west to Los Angeles independent of the Sunset Limited, providing a fourth weekly round trip between Los Angeles and San Antonio.
+Daily service between Chicago and San Antonio resumed on May 21, 2000.
+At that time, the UP (which had recently acquired the Southern Pacific) began directional running on separate lines between Texarkana and Big Sandy, Texas.
+This routed the southbound Texas Eagle away from the stops at Marshall and Longview; they were served with bus connections to a temporary stop at Gilmer, Texas.
+On March 14, 2001, the southbound train resumed its former routing; in exchange, Amtrak dropped the independent Texas Eagle west of San Antonio on March 2.

-As part of Amtrak's response to the COVID-19 pandemic resulting in greatly depressed ridership, service was reduced to tri-weekly throughout the corridor October 11, 2020.
-In March 2021, Amtrak announced plans to return the Texas Eagle to its pre-pandemic schedule on May 24, 2021.
-However, the train began operating on a five days per week schedule in January 2022 due to a resurgence of the virus caused by the Omicron variant and remained so until March 2022.
+Infill stations were added at Hope, Arkansas, on April 4, 2013; and at Arcadia, Missouri on November 17, 2016.
+In August 2023, Amtrak approved construction of an infill station in De Soto, Missouri.
+Service was reduced to tri-weekly throughout the corridor from October 11, 2020, to May 24, 2021, due to the COVID-19 pandemic.
+The train operated only five days per week from January 2022 to March 2022 due to the Omicron variant.